Toy Story That Time Forgot: Production

 The special was planned to be a six-minute short, but John Lasseter liked the idea and suggested making it into a holiday special.
 The special took three years to make, with two years spent on story development.
 The team took time to design the Battlesaurs as if they were a real cartoon and toy line.
-The story was made in three acts.

 In the UK, Toy Story That Time Forgot was broadcast by Sky Movies and aired on December 6, 2014, four days after the US' air date.
 The TV special was also broadcast on Channel 4 and then later sister channel E4 in 2017.

 Marketing

 The first look poster for Toy Story That Time Forgot, created by comics artist Mike Mignola, was released at Comic Con 2014.

 Home media

 Toy Story That Time Forgot was released on Blu-ray and DVD on November 3, 2015.
 Bundled with the physical copies is a fake intro to the Battlesaurs cartoon, animated by the Japanese production company Studio Trigger.